abhilashpatra04/Prompt_Pilot/README.md

 A clean, documented README for the Prompt_Pilot frontend repository.
 This README describes the overall structure, development flow, and how the frontend communicates with its backend: [Backend_promptpilot](https://github.com/abhilashpatra04/Backend_promptpilot.git).

-> NOTE: This repository is the frontend for the Prompt_Pilot system.
+> NOTE: This repository is the frontend for the Prompt_Pilot Android App.
 The backend lives in the linked repository above and provides the API, authentication, and prompt-processing logic.

 ---
 ## Live Demo / Deployed Application